peter/awesome-type-check/README.md

 ## TODO

+* Test ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)
 * More test cases: Enum, nested objects/arrays, AnyOf, AllOf, custom types, optional arrays (ArrayOrScalar)
-* Test ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)
-* Change ajv to be a dev dependency and use it to test compliance with json schema
 * More syntactic sugar for string types: 'string|number!'

-* Integration with React.
+* Integration with React when used as PropTypes.
 Ability to turn off in production

-* Benchmark with schema

-* Remove ajv dependencies and schema if we are not going to use them
+* PropTypes compatibility layer?

 * Apply to the assertValidOptions use case